EBIvariation/vcf-validator/README.md

 In order to compile this project, first you need to run `brew install cmake ninja boost sqlite3`.

-Now you can easily install ODB ORM and compression libraries just by running `./install_dependencies.sh osx`.
+Now you can easily install the ODB ORM and compression libraries just by running `./install_dependencies.sh osx`.
 You may run `./install_dependencies.sh --help` for usage instructions.

 Finally, add the `osx_dependencies/odb-2.4.0-i686-macosx/bin` subfolder to your PATH to be able to run the ODB compiler.